 If it’s a complaint about another person’s performance, it may be easy to prove or disprove by checking evidence (timesheets, logbooks, deadlines and progress schedules etc.).

 Whatever you do, don’t ignore a complaint and hope it goes away.
-Under New Zealand employment law, employers are responsible for creating a safe and secure working environment and to take steps to ensure employees aren’t subjected to bullying, harassment, or discrimination at work.
+Under New Zealand employment law, employers are responsible for creating a safe and secure working environment and taking steps to ensure employees aren’t subjected to bullying, harassment, or discrimination at work.